Drawing on History

 BTEC First Diploma in Art & Design: Unit 1

-Students will investigate and understand the use of historical influences as a starting point in design
+Knowledge of historical influences as a starting point for design

 This learning journey is part of a larger project funded by the Designation Challenge Fund and the MLA - to increase the access and enjoyment of Hull Museums' craft and design collections.